This warm dip blends spinach, artichokes, cream cheese and seasonings into a golden, cheesy spread. It’s baked until bubbly and ideal for gatherings.

 -

+BAKE UNTIL BUBBLYBake uncovered for 20–25 minutes until golden and bubbling around the edges.
 Tip: For extra browning, broil for 1–2 minutes at the end.

 -

-Remove from oven and let rest for 5 minutes.
+GARNISH AND SERVERemove from oven and let rest for 5 minutes.

 Garnish with fresh parsley or red pepper flakes.